metablaster/WindowsFirewallRuleset/docs/FirewallParameters.md

 ## Conversion of parameter direction

-Following are mappings between log file, firewall UI and PowerShell parameters.
+The following are mappings between log file, firewall UI and PowerShell parameters.

 The true meaning of source/destination is not straightforward, explanation is given in section above and here is how to convert this info to other firewall/traffic contexts.